 In truth, mulch is very important for the health of your landscaping.
-It keeps moisture in, it controls weeds and prevents soil erosion, and it keeps your ground generally healthy, among other things.
+It helps retain soil moisture, controls weed growth, prevents soil erosion, and keeps your ground generally healthy.
 Mulch is pretty incredible stuff, and any garden or yard which isn’t making use of it is definitely missing out.

 What is mulch, though?
 That’s a complicated question due to the fact there are so many different variations

 All the different types of mulch don’t just exist for aesthetic reasons.
 Some hold in moisture better while others keep the soil healthy.
 The kind of mulch you need can vary greatly depending on what your goal is with the area in which you are using it.
 In order to figure that out, you’ll need to learn what each type of mulch is in the first place.